AppEsteem/Samples/registercompany.md

     ![Sign Sample Agreement](./media/agreeCertificationAgreement_2.png)

-6. Upon successfully signing the Master Services Agreement you will see the check mark next to the *"Agree to the Master Services Agreement”* link on the Portal page.
+6. Upon successfully signing the Master Services Agreement you will see the check mark next to the **Agree to the Master Services Agreement** link on the Portal page.

     ![Completed Signing Agreements](./media/agreeCertificationAgreement_3.png)